 Now all you have to do is, click on “Edit Partitions” to make sure you have the C drive and the System reserved partition marked and then click on “Start Clone”

-If you cloned your Disk C to an SSD you must configure the boot priority before using it, putting the SSD first, also, if the reason you decided to clone disk C was because your source disk presents symptoms of malfunction, you must disconnect it both from the power source and the motherboard.
+If you cloned your Disk C to an SSD you must configure the boot priority before using it, putting the SSD first, also, if the reason you decided to clone disk C was that your source disk presents symptoms of malfunction, you must disconnect it both from the power source and the motherboard.

 To configure the boot priority you must access the software of your motherboard (Bios) or (UEFI) when turning it on, pressing DEL / F8 / F11 / F12 (the key to press will depend on the model of your motherboard)